 1. Load Testing

 The easiest and best-known attack to QA people includes various DoS (Denial of Service) situations.
-The majority of DoS attacks are based on load.
-In load testing, the performance limitations of the system are tested with fast repetition of a test case and by running several tests in parallel.
+Most of the DoS attacks generally depend on the load.
+In the case of load testing, the system’s performance concerns are tested using the quick repetition of the test cases and running multiple test cases in parallel.

 2. Stress Testing